jamie2210/CI_MS1_TBC/README.md

 Black, Yellow, and White being the most predominant as they stand out so well against each other.

-I also use subtle greys when a white background to too garish.
+I also use subtle greys when a white background is too garish.

 Specific colours used on the site all taken from a colour picker in InDesign are:
 1. Black: #000000